-Can people in Bermuda get 2019-nCoV?
+Can people in Bermuda get COVID-19?

 This virus is not spreading in Bermuda right now, but the best way to prevent infection is to avoid being exposed to this virus.
-Currently there are no confirmed cases in Bermuda and the greatest risk of infection is for people in China or people who have traveled to China.
-There are no direct flights from China to Bermuda and travelers will likely receive multiple screenings before arrival to Bermuda.
-However, the Ministry of Health and its many health partners, including personnel at our ports of entry, are implementing measures to detect potential 2019-nCoV cases.
+Currently there are no confirmed cases in Bermuda and the greatest risk of infection is for people in in areas with ongoing transmission.
+Although travelers from most affected areas will likely receive multiple screenings before arrival to Bermuda, the Ministry of Health and its many health partners, including personnel at our ports of entry, are implementing measures to detect potential cases of novel coronavirus.

-Can I travel to China or other known countries with ongoing transmission of 2019-nCoV?
+Can I travel to countries with ongoing transmission of COVID-19?